Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 [official docs](https://wiki.vsc.ac.at/doku.php?id=doku:vpn_ssh_access) (but we are using the more modern ProxyJump instead of Agent forwarding as this way we don't have to trust the intermediate server with our private key)

 Access to VSC is only possible from IP addresses of the partner universities.
-If you are from the university of vienna and don't want to use the VPN, an SSH tunnel via `login.univie.ac.at` is an alternative.
+If you are from the University of Vienna and don't want to use the VPN, an SSH tunnel via `login.univie.ac.at` is an alternative.

 To connect to the login server, the easiest thing is to put the config for the host in your `~/.ssh/config` (create it, if it doesn't yet exist).